quicwg/base-drafts/draft-ietf-quic-transport.md

 A client might wish to reduce linkability by switching to a new connection ID, source UDP port, or IP address (see {{?RFC4941}}) when sending traffic after a period of inactivity.
-Changing the UDP port from which it sends packets at the same time might cause the packet to appear as a connection migration.
+Changing the address from which it sends packets at the same time might cause the packet to appear as a connection migration.
 This ensures that the mechanisms that support migration are exercised even for clients that do not experience NAT rebindings or genuine migrations.
-Changing port number can cause a peer to reset its congestion control state (see
+Changing address can cause a peer to reset its congestion control state (see
-{{migration-cc}}), so the port SHOULD only be changed infrequently.
+{{migration-cc}}), so addresses SHOULD only be changed infrequently.

 An endpoint that exhausts available connection IDs cannot probe new paths or initiate migration, nor can it respond to probes or attempts by its peer to